 The Ctrl+Q shortcut will give you information about the syntax.
 On the picture we've excluded all tables with names starting with

 Group data sources by type, for instance database vendor.
 Press F6 or choose Move to group… from the context menu.

 It frequently happens, that you want to use the same data sources in another project or even the other IntelliJ-based IDE.
-Select the data sources you want to share and then go to the context menu → Database Tools → Copy Settings.
+Select the data sources you want to share and then go to the context menu → Database Tools → Copy Data Sources to Clipboard.

 The IDE provides a unified UI for adding or editing tables and table components: columns, indexes and constraints.
 This window has all the controls you need to define all of these components.
 Note that if Execute in database is enabled, all your changes will be immediately applied to the database.

 Press Ctrl+F6 on the table name in either the database tree or the SQL-script to modify them.
 The Create/Modify Table window also has an instant preview to help you work with database objects and generate code effectively.
 To learn more about creating and modifying objects, please see code generation.

 To edit data in the table, press F4.
 See data editor.